ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-02-remote_repositories.md

 - "Use the push command to send changes on the local branch to the remote one."
 - "Use the pull command to update your local branch with the remote one."
 keypoints:
-- "origin is typically the name of the remote repository used by git."
+- "origin is typically the name of the remote repository used by GitHub."
 - "Local and remote repositories are not identical, in general."
 - "Local and remote repositories are not synchronized automatically."
 - "push and pull commands only affect the branch currently checked out."